SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 The test contains questions including finding the strengths and weaknesses of arguments, analysing scenarios, and drawing conclusions from the information.

-SHL has three versions of this test.
-One interactive and two non-interactive multiple choice versions.
+SHL has different versions of this test.
+An interactive one and non-interactive multiple-choice version.
 Each test differs in its question type, difficulty level, and time limits.

 SHL Verbal Reasoning Test